 Weirdly enough, Episode 13 appears to actually invert the trope.
 Brera's VF-27 dodges Alto's gun burst sideways in an atmosphere.

-Our Weapons Will Be Boxy In The Future: Partially.
+Our Weapons Will Be Boxy in the Future: Partially.
 Standard assault rifles and handguns look much like they do today, but the heavier rifles carried by EX-Gear-equipped troopers play this trope straight.

 Her opening number in the second movie, "Forbidden Elixir" is loaded with enough suggestive lyrics and imagery to more than give Universal Bunny some stiff competition.
 Not least of which includes Sheryl practically being ravished by a gender-swapped version of herself.

-Power Fist: More like a weaponized Power Aircraft Carrier, but later played semi-straight when Battle Frontier obliterates Battle Galaxy with its fist.
+Power Fist: More like a weaponized Power Aircraft Carrier, but Battle Frontier obliterates Battle Galaxy with its fist.
 Don't you just love Point Barrier Systems?
 Especially fitting as Battle Galaxy had just nearly obliterated Battle Frontier and Macross Quarter in one shot from its Macross Cannon.
 Fist beats Macross Cannon apparently.
 Presumably the fist of an EX-Gear is no joke either, as even Sheryl can do some serious damage to a wall (and eggs) with one.

 Pre-Mortem One-Liner: "Be scattered to the ends of the galaxy."
 Delivered by Brera just before he finally shoots down Alto.